vashh21/flutter-profile/README.md

 # **Flutter Profile Page**

 ## **Overview**
-This project is a **Flutter-based profile page application**, originally developed as part of CS 442 MP2.
-The goal was to create a single-screen **social networking profile page** with structured user information, images, and responsive UI components.
+This project is a **Flutter-based profile page application**, the goal was to create a single-screen **social networking profile page** with structured user information, images, and responsive UI components.

 The app demonstrates **modern UI design principles in Flutter**, emphasizing layout organization, component reusability, and clean code structure.
 While it started as an academic exercise, I’ve refined and extended it to serve as a personal Flutter learning project.